Heapy/awesome-kotlin/README.md

 * [pl3xgaming/Purpur](https://github.com/pl3xgaming/Purpur) - Purpur is a drop-in replacement for Paper servers designed for configurability, new fun and exciting gameplay features, and high performance built on top of Tuinity.
 * [Dhaval2404/ImagePicker](https://github.com/Dhaval2404/ImagePicker) - 📸Image Picker for Android, Pick an image from Gallery or Capture a new image with Camera
 * [Shabinder/SpotiFlyer](https://github.com/Shabinder/SpotiFlyer) - Kotlin Multiplatform Music Downloader, Supports Spotify / Gaana / Youtube Music / Jio Saavn .
-* [vector-im/element-android](https://github.com/vector-im/element-android) - A glossy Matrix collaboration client for Android.
+* [tachiyomiorg/tachiyomi-extensions](https://github.com/tachiyomiorg/tachiyomi-extensions) - Source extensions for the Tachiyomi app.
 * [google/accompanist](https://github.com/google/accompanist) - A collection of extension libraries for Jetpack Compose
-* [corona-warn-app/cwa-app-android](https://github.com/corona-warn-app/cwa-app-android) - Native Android app using the Apple/Google exposure notification API.
 * [kizitonwose/CalendarView](https://github.com/kizitonwose/CalendarView) - A highly customizable calendar library for Android, powered by RecyclerView.
 * [android/camera-samples](https://github.com/android/camera-samples) - Multiple samples showing the best practices in camera APIs on Android.
 * [gedoor/legado](https://github.com/gedoor/legado) - 阅读3.0, 阅读是一款可以自定义来源阅读网络内容的工具，为广大网络文学爱好者提供一种方便、快捷舒适的试读体验。
 * [chrisbanes/tivi](https://github.com/chrisbanes/tivi) - Tivi is a work-in-progress TV show tracking Android app, which connects to Trakt.tv.
 It is still in its early stages of development and currently only contains two pieces of UI.
 It is under heavy development.
+* [iSoron/uhabits](https://github.com/iSoron/uhabits) - Loop Habit Tracker, a mobile app for creating and maintaining long-term positive habits
 * [JetBrains/compose-jb](https://github.com/JetBrains/compose-jb) - Jetpack Compose for Desktop and Web, a modern UI framework for Kotlin that makes building performant and beautiful user interfaces easy and enjoyable.
 * [mozilla-mobile/fenix](https://github.com/mozilla-mobile/fenix) - Firefox for Android
 * [zetbaitsu/Compressor](https://github.com/zetbaitsu/Compressor) - An android image compression library.